 The truth is that you can poke holes in every brand name, even the best ones.
 Doesn’t Amazon associate the eCommerce giant with deforestation?
 Is Nike too hard to pronounce because people will think it should rhyme with Mike or Bike?
 Regardless of these slight weaknesses, these brand names are still great.

-Choosing a Company Name as a Group
+Selecting a Company Name as a Group

 If you have more than one decision maker in your group when you are naming a business or re-branding a company, selecting a name can be even more challenging.
 Everyone might have different ideas as to what makes a great name.